uidaholib/digital-collections-docs/content/maintainers/01-merging.md

 6. Remember that you can always click on the files you edited in the Changes column of VS Code to see the git diff visualized, so you can review the changes to make sure they are correct.
 7. After you've sorted out all the conflicts, you can either make a commit or move onto the changes below, whichever makes the most sense to you.
 If there are a lot of files that were changed in the merge, it might make more sense to commit at this point, since you'll be changing more in the steps below and it may be hard to keep track of your changes.

-## Delete extra files from _data folder

-If the following files exist in _data, delete them (unless one of them is actually the metadata for the branch!).
-- browse-config.csv
-- digital.csv
-- map-config.csv
-- metadata-config.csv
-- nav-configuration.csv
-- table-config.csv
-- boxing.csv
-- cities.csv
-- dworshak.csv
-- psychiana.csv

 ## General

-1. Serve the site using the `jekyll s` command (for cb-cdm-template) or `bundle exec jekyll s` command (for cb-csv-template).
+1. Serve the site using `bundle exec jekyll s`
-2. Do a general overview of the site.
+2. Click around to test out the site and ensure everything is still working.
 3. On the **browse page** and **item pages**, make sure there are no broken links, images not showing up, etc. (if you see something amiss, fix it!)
     - Check the config-metadata.csv in the _data folder (remember, this controls what metadata shows up on the collection's item pages) and compare it with the collection's metadata spreadsheet.
 Are there any fields you think should be added to the metadata displaying on the collection's item pages?
 If so, add them to the config-metadata.csv.
 Make sure any field with browse_link = `true` in the config-metadata.csv is also included on the browse cards, using the config-browse.csv, since the browse links won't work properly if the fields aren't included on the browse cards.
 4. Check to see if the **map** is properly centered and if the **word clouds** make sense.